This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Do not walk without help, drive a car, or operate heavy machinery if you feel dizzy.
+- Do not drive , walk without help, or operate heavy machinery when you are dizzy.

-- Sit or lie down right away if you feel dizzy.
+- Move slowly when you move from one position to another position.
+Get up slowly from sitting or lying down.
+Sit or lie down right away if you feel dizzy.

-You may need to see a therapist to teach you certain exercises.
-These exercises will help your brain adapt to the dizziness.
-This will help decrease your vertigo and improve your balance.
+- Vestibular and balance rehabilitation therapy (VBRT) is used to teach you exercises to improve your balance and strength.
+These exercises may help decrease your vertigo and improve your balance.
 Ask for more information about this therapy.

-Follow up with your healthcare provider as directed:
+Follow up with your doctor as directed:

 Write down your questions so you remember to ask them during your visits.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.